Over 250 Neanderthal Footprints Reveal Clues to the Ancient Humans' Social Lives - D-brief

 The new collection of footprints, published Monday in the Proceedings of the National Academy of Sciences, begins to highlight aspects of Neanderthal lives that have been more difficult to understand.
 The presence of so many young individuals is new to scientists, as the other rare instances where researchers have identified cohesive groups of Neanderthals have largely comprised adults.
 Instead, the group passing through 80,000 years ago was predominantly children or young adults, with just a few mature individuals mixed in.
 While it can be difficult to say whether different footprints came from the same individual or not, they estimate the group’s size at between 10 and 14 people.

 The presence of so many children hints at new social dynamics among the ancient humans, ones that researchers will need further research to better understand.
 Was the presence of many children in a group common for Neanderthals?
-Or perhaps this group was an outlier.
+Or was this group an outlier?

 In addition, these footprints capture a mere snapshot of these Neanderthals’ lives.
-Their activities surely extended far beyond walking an ancient shoreline, and the dynamics of their group then may not have reflected how they behaved at different time.
+Their activities surely extended far beyond walking an ancient shoreline, and the dynamics of their group then may not have reflected how they behaved at different times.
 What’s more, the Neanderthals were around for tens of thousands of years, and it’s not unlikely that their behaviors changed over the course of their history, much as ours have.

 These footprints are a rare and valuable window into their lives — but there is far more to explore.